AerialMantis/aerialmantis.github.io/_posts/2015-09-19-introduction-to-templates.md

 Before the template can be instantiated, it must first be specialized; this is the process by which each parameter of a template declaration is substituted with a template argument to construct a non-generic template specialization.
 For both implicit and explicit instantiation, this process is performed as an implicit pre-requisite, however the specialization process can also be triggered explicitly; when an explicit template specialization directive is used.

-As the function template swap is called with two ‘int’ parameters, the typename argument ‘T’ is deduced as type ‘int’ and therefore the function parameters ‘T&’ are substituted with ‘int&’:
+As the function template swap is called with two `int` parameters, the typename argument `T` is deduced as type `int` and therefore the function parameters `T&` are substituted with `int&`:

 {% highlight cpp %}
 /* Function template. */